mpnally/Terrifically-Simple-JSON/README.md

 ## No Collections?

 Many media types include special support for collections.
 Terrifically Simple JSON considers collections to be simply entities that are exposed using the normal rules of Terrifically Simple JSON.
-Here is an exanmple:
+Here is an example:

 ```JSON
 {"_self": "http://scotland.org/native-sons",